Zodryl DAC Side Effects

 Generic Name: chlorpheniramine / codeine / pseudoephedrine

-Note: This document contains side effect information about chlorpheniramine / codeine / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Zodryl DAC.
+Note: This page contains side effects data for the generic drug chlorpheniramine / codeine / pseudoephedrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Zodryl DAC.

 For the Consumer